zhangjunhd/reading-notes/design/DesigningTheSearchExperience.md

 Figure 2.19 eBay allows users to save searches and, by checking a box, to be notified by email when new items are added.

+## 3.Context
+### A Framework for Context
+Context can also be defined in terms of its constituent parts.
+Myrhaug and Goker (2003), for instance, propose a framework of five key components:

+- Task.
+Any goals, tasks, actions or activities associated with what the user is doing.
+- Spatiotemporal.
+Attributes relating to the current time, location, direction, and so on.
+- Personal.
+The user’s physiological context, mental state, preferences, and so on.
+- Social.
+The user’s role, status, and relationships with other individuals.
+- Environmental.
+Factors including temperature, light, humidity, and, on a slightly different note, the information resources accessed by the user.

+Frameworks such as this help us understand the role of context in search and form the basis for a principled approach to design.
+As Lieberman and Selker (2000) put it:

+>A considerable portion of what we call…good design in human computer interaction actually amounts to being sensitive to the context in which the artifacts are used.
+Doing the “right thing” entails that it be right given the user’s current context. (p.
+617)

+#### A Context-Based Model of Search
+##### Four layers of context